MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-browserless-app-dotnet-sign-in-build-app.md

 ---
-title: "Tutorial: Sign in users in your .NET browserless app"
+title: "Tutorial: Add sign-in and sign-out to a .NET browserless app for a customer tenant"
-description: Learn about how to build a .NET browserless app that signs in users by using Device Code flow.
+description: Learn about how to build a .NET browserless app that signs in users by using the Device Code flow.
 author: SHERMANOUKO
 manager: mwongerapk